The Most Stellar Places for Stargazing in Michigan

 The night sky has perhaps never been a bigger tourist attraction, and there are few better spots for its viewing than along long, rural stretches of Pure Michigan sandy beach where the rhythm of Great Lakes waves serves as a stargazing soundtrack.

-This year's total solar eclipse—the first since 1918 to sweep across the United States—is creating a new generation of sky tourists.
-Astronomers have touted this August's Perseid Meteor Shower as potentially the brightest in recorded human history.
+The total solar eclipse in 2017—the first since 1918 to sweep across the United States—has created a new generation of sky tourists.
+Astronomers have touted August's Perseid Meteor Shower as potentially the brightest in recorded human history.
 Sky buzz continues, too, via Michigan legislation that designates “dark sky preserves” to ensure that even in the face of population growth and resulting sky pollution, there will be spots for the viewing of celestial happenings for generations to come.

 In both sky preserve and in Michigan's long tracts of undeveloped forests and beaches, you'll see the Milky Way in the southern sky, rising as the night progresses.
 Or practice your constellation identifications, wish upon a falling star or ponder the mysteries of the universe in one of these best spots for dialing the world above into focus.